dpennebacker/dpennebacker.github.io/_portfolio/dimmick.md

 collection: portfolio
 ---

-Complete design and implementation of <a href="http://www.dimmickandsons.com">Pellet Guy.</a> SEO optimized.
+Complete design and implementation of <a href="http://www.dimmickandsons.com">Dimmick and Sons.</a> SEO optimized.
 Simple design that drives over 4,000 monthly during peak times of Christmas.